tireddy2/pqc-for-engineers/draft-ar-pquip-pqc-engineers.md

 The following individuals have contributed to this document:

    Kris Kwiatkowski

    PQShield, LTD

-   United Kingdom
+   United Kingdom.

    kris@amongbytes.com

 # Acknowledgements